-One of the most underutilized components implemented by exhibitors at trade shows is the “hands on” demonstration of their product/solution.
-Professional tradespeople make their living working with their hands, so it should not be a surprise “hands on” product demonstrations are a favorite for this audience.
+One of the most underutilized components implemented by exhibitors at trade shows is the “hands-on” demonstration of their product/solution.
+Professional tradespeople make their living working with their hands, so it should not be a surprise “hands-on” product demonstrations are a favorite for this audience.

 The first quarter of the year tends to be a busy time for trade shows targeting the professional tradesperson.
-I recently attended the World of Concrete Show and was amazed at the number of hands on areas.
-The parking lots of the Las Vegas Convention Center were packed with manufacturer tents highlighting “hands on” demos with everything from cutting and drilling, to polishing and breaking up concrete.
+I recently attended the World of Concrete Show and was amazed at the number of hands-on areas.
+The parking lots of the Las Vegas Convention Center were packed with manufacturer tents highlighting “hands-on” demos with everything from cutting and drilling, to polishing and breaking up concrete.

-In another parking lot across from the convention there were as many as 4,000 spectators in attendance to watch a number of masonry skills contests, including the SPEC MIX BRICKLAYER 500, SPEC MIX TOUGHEST TENDER, MCAA Masonry Skills Challenge and the MCAA Fastest Trowel on the Block.
+In another parking lot across from the convention center, there were as many as 4,000 spectators in attendance to watch a number of masonry skills contests, including the SPEC MIX BRICKLAYER 500, SPEC MIX TOUGHEST TENDER, MCAA Masonry Skills Challenge and the MCAA Fastest Trowel on the Block.

-It was amazing to see the passion, enthusiasm and support shown by the attendees watching these tradespeople showcase their skills!
+It was amazing to see the passion, enthusiasm and support shown by the attendees watching these tradespeople showcase their skills.
 All of these areas outside the convention center consistently had more active traffic compared to the normal booths inside the exhibition hall.

 Now there are a number of factors that go into making a successful trade show, but hopefully, when you are planning your next show, a hands-on demo will be part of it!